ckeditor/ckeditor5/docs/updating/update-to-41.md

 # Update to CKEditor&nbsp;5 v41.x

 <info-box>
-	When updating your CKEditor&nbsp;5 installation, make sure **all the packages are the same version** to avoid errors.
+	When updating your CKEditor&nbsp;5 installations, make sure **all the packages are the same version** to avoid errors.

 	For custom builds, you may try removing the `package-lock.json` or `yarn.lock` files (if applicable) and reinstalling all packages before rebuilding the editor.
 For best results, make sure you use the most recent package versions.
 </info-box>